 Best for: Top Gear fans.

-How long: One day, though it’s far better to extend and stay in the Brecon Beacons area for at least two.
+How long: one day, though it’s far better to extend your trip and stay in the Brecon Beacons area for at least 48 hours.
 The A470 running through the park’s east is also highly recommended.